zaghax/ui-test/react-ui-test/README.md

 ### Styled components

-Used to add all the css styles on this page
+Used to add all the css styles on this page. \
 For more info please refer to https://styled-components.com/docs

-### ### React moment
+### React moment

-Used to manage dates of this project
+Used to manage dates of this project. \
 For more info please refer to https://www.npmjs.com/package/react-moment

 ### Slick carousel

-Used to add an slider to handle the cards in mobile view For more info please refer to https://react-slick.neostack.com/
+Used to add an slider to handle the cards in mobile view.\
+For more info please refer to https://react-slick.neostack.com/

 ## For cleaning code this project use the following linters

 ### Eslint

-Used to keep clean the javascrip and typescrip code For more info please refer to https://eslint.org/docs/latest/user-guide/configuring/
+Used to keep clean the javascrip and typescrip code.\
+For more info please refer to https://eslint.org/docs/latest/user-guide/configuring/

 ### Prettier

-Used as a code formatter
+Used as a code formatter.\
 For more info please refer to https://prettier.io/docs/en/editors.html

 ### Acceptance Criteria